mohsen220/sample-multi-agent-builder-bedrock-crewai/README.md

 cdk destroy
 ```

-2. If you've deployed the UI to Amplify, delete the Amplify app from the AWS Console.
+2. Manually delete the `Deploy-MultiAgentProjectStack` from the CloudFormation console.

-3. Check for any remaining resources like S3 buckets or ECR repositories and delete them manually if needed.
+3. Empty and delete the S3 bucket that starts with `multiagenttoolchainstack-`

 ## FAQ